cardano-scaling/website/monthly/2025-09-monthly.md

 ### Distributions

-In September, we have completed the following events:
+In September, we completed the following:

 - Released the new distribution [`2537`](https://github.com/input-output-hk/mithril/releases/tag/2537.0)
 - Stabilized the ledger state snapshot converter command in the Mithril client CLI